njzydark/project-template-cli/README.md

 ### remote templates

-The following is the [built-in remote template](https://github.com/njzydark/templates), you can remove and custom your own github templates repo
+The following is the [built-in remote template](https://github.com/njzydark/templates), you can remove and custom your own remote templates repo

+#### GitHub

 the `owner` `repo` `path` is the part of [Github Api](https://docs.github.com/en/rest/reference/repos#get-repository-content)